Community Resource & Housing Guide

 Call for location schedule.

-Medical and dental services provided for the homeless population, safe needle disposal site, STD testing, and more.
+Medical services provided for the homeless population, safe needle disposal site, STD testing, and more.
 Van location schedule available at SCHC.

 www.shastahealth.org/hope